https://www.deakin.edu.au/__data/assets/image/0020/1380512/32159_Master-Bus-artscultural-mgmt_hero.jpg

 Ready to thrive, adapt and lead in a rapidly evolving arts industry?

-Whether you’re a creative practitioner working at the grassroots level of the industry or looking to move into a more senior position, the course will give you the tools and training to confidently transition into a leadership role be it within a not-for-profit or commercial organisation.
+Whether you’re a creative practitioner working at the grassroots level of the industry or looking to move into a more senior position, this course gives you the tools and training to confidently transition into a leadership role within a not-for-profit or commercial organisation.

 The course is responsive to trends within the sector, better preparing you for your future role.
-For example, you might learn how to coordinate a virtual event (an emerging growth area in the industry) in a COVID-19 affected landscape or prepare a business plan for a creative industries startup.
+For example, you might learn how to coordinate a virtual event (an emerging growth area in the industry) or prepare a business plan for a creative industries start up.
 Through tasks like this, you can apply the fundamentals of business – including management, marketing, finance, human resources and project management – in arts and cultural management contexts.

 In addition to core units of study, you can tailor your degree to your career goals by choosing up to four elective units from any Faculty of Business specialisation.
 Some of your options include: